erikescher/portulock-keyserver/README.md

 ## Development
 This project is hosted on [GitLab](https://gitlab.com/portulock/portulock-keyserver) and mirrored to [GitHub](https://github.com/erikescher/portulock-keyserver).
-Most development happens on Gitlab but Pull Requests can also be accepted on Github.
+Most development happens on Gitlab but Pull Requests can also be accepted on GitHub.

 ## DEMO
 If you simply want to test what this looks like from the user's perspective, check [DEMO.md](DEMO.md) for details